huzaifa132805/git-commands/README.md

 # git-commands
-this will contain  all the basic git commands
+This will contain  all the basic git commands
+Author - Muhamamd Huzaifa